didion22/portfolio/writing samples/UT-how-to-register.md

     ![Screenshot 2024-04-29 at 1 15 30 PM](https://github.com/didion22/portfolio/assets/77946386/d9f2c834-69e1-4674-8db9-1cafb658b8f8)

 ## Common Pitfalls
-_Blocked from registering a student for a course outside your department?_
+_Blocked from registering a student for a class outside your department?_
-* The Online Registration System prevents administrators from registering students for courses outside their department major codes.
-To register a student for a course outside your department, contact the Graduate Coordinator for the department offering the course.
+* The Online Registration System prevents administrators from registering students for classes outside their department major codes.
+To register a student for a class outside your department, contact the Graduate Coordinator for the department offering the class.
 A full list of department contacts can be found on the Graduate School's [Degrees & Programs webpage](https://gradschool.utexas.edu/degrees-programs).

 _Unable to register a student after the 12th class day?_
 * Registration after the 12th class day is considered Late Registration and cannot be completed using the mainframe's Online Registration System.
 Instead, fill out the Graduate School's [Request for Late Registration Form](https://utexas.box.com/s/t7x1iu0dgr9xjy3qud65rtscxjdv3d6h) and obtain a petition from the student's Graduate Advisor explaining the reason for the late registration.
 Submit both the form and petition to [GradStudentSvcs@austin.utexas.edu](mailto:gradstudentsvcs@austin.utexas.edu).

 _Unable to drop or change the grading basis of a class after the 12th class day?_
 * Drops and grading basis changes after the 12th class day cannot be completed using the mainframe's Online Registration System.
-Instead, fill out the [Graduate Add/Drop Form](https://lbj.utexas.edu/sites/default/files/add_drop_form_fillable_2020_1.pdf), which must be signed by the student, course instructor(s), and student's Graduate Advisor.
+Instead, fill out the [Graduate Add/Drop Form](https://lbj.utexas.edu/sites/default/files/add_drop_form_fillable_2020_1.pdf), which must be signed by the student, class instructor(s), and student's Graduate Advisor.
 Submit the form to [GradStudentSvcs@austin.utexas.edu](mailto:gradstudentsvcs@austin.utexas.edu).